-We surveyed aging services network of grantees and partners in 2019 to explore how the opioid epidemic has impacted community-based services.
+NCOA surveyed the aging services network of grantees and partners in 2019 to explore how the opioid epidemic has impacted community-based services.

 Respondents represented a diverse group of organizations and agencies across the country.
-More than 200 CBOs responded from 40 states and Puerto Rico.
+More than 200 community-based organizations (CBOs) responded from 40 states and Puerto Rico.

 The opioid epidemic presented both health and financial challenges that impacted community-based services provided by the aging network.

-To gain insight into how the opioid epidemic is affecting the aging services network and the older adults they serve, the National Council on Aging (NCOA) surveyed its aging services network of grantees and partners.
+To gain insight into how the opioid epidemic is affecting the aging services network and the older adults they serve, NCOA surveyed its aging services network of grantees and partners.
 The survey was intended to understand how older adults and their caregivers are affected by the opioid epidemic and identify new resources and tools needed for organizations to better serve their communities.
 This short online survey was administered in early 2019.
 Respondents represented a diverse group of organizations and agencies across the country.
 More than 200 CBOs responded from 40 states and Puerto Rico.

 Primary survey results include: